MISSION ACCOMPLISHED: BELANCIEGE (2019)

-This video goes back the Winter Olympic Games held in 1984 in Sarajevo Yugoslavia (present day Bosnia and Herzegovina) and addresses the ramifications of war that followed shortly after.
-Many of the former Olympic venues have been used as military artilleries during the 1992-1995 Bosnian war.
-These were sights for the glorification of bodies through athletic accomplishments that were subsequently repurposed for the obliteration of bodies during war.
+This video goes back to the Winter Olympic Games held in 1984 in Sarajevo Yugoslavia (present day Bosnia and Herzegovina) and addresses the ramifications of war that followed shortly after.
+Many of those former Olympic venues have been used as military artilleries during the 1992-1995 Bosnian war.
+These were sites built for the glorification of bodies through athletic accomplishments that were subsequently repurposed for the obliteration of bodies during the Bosnian war.

 This work juxtaposes both of these events and puts them in perspective with a simultaneous global proliferation of technologies of mediation and the rise of the World Wide Web.
 It interrogates concepts of materiality and immateriality with regard to war and technology thereby always drawing relations to the human body.